Ashville, Ohio: Teays Valley Local Schools

-Prior to 1963, Harrison Township and the village had operated Ashville Harrison School which graduated its last class in 1962, which had 44 students.
+Prior to 1963, Harrison Township and the village had operated Ashville Harrison School which graduated its last class in 1962, and had 44 students.
 The district combined with two neighboring districts in the Fall of 1962 to form Teays Valley.
 The district currently operates three schools within the village's boundaries, which include Teays Valley High School, East Middle School, and Ashville Elementary.

 Brooks-Yates School

 Brooks-Yates was a school operated by Pickaway County Board of Developmental Disabilities that provided services to Pickaway County students with developmental disabilities.
 The school was moved to Teays Valley's main campus in Ashville from Circleville in 2016.
 The school ultimately closed in 2021, following a decline in enrollment.

 CSCC – Pickaway County Center

 A regional campus of Columbus State Community College was once located at Teays Valley High School.
 As of 2022, the campus is no longer active.